Some Amazing Health Benefits of Beetroot or Beet

 - Beet pulp is fed to horses that are being trained and to those that are allergic to hay.

-- Varieties with large colored leaves are used for decorative purposes.
+- Varieties with large coloured leaves are used for decorative purposes.

 Medicinal Uses Of Beet